With demand for global functional beverages on the rise, we take a look at five key trends to watch in this exciting space.

 As well as physical health, consumers are increasingly interested in products that boost mental wellbeing.
 We predict a surge in products containing adaptogens to reduce stress, botanicals to promote relaxation and caffeine to support focus.
 L-theanine is an increasingly interesting amino acid that is unique to tea and purportedly helps reduce anxiety and stress.

-Tap into functional beverages with The Wellbeing Collection by Finlays.
+Tap into functional beverages trends with The Wellbeing Collection by Finlays.
 Find out more here.

 1 GlobalData Plc, 2019